donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ---
 **NOTE**

-In this section, **moment** refers the force that could potentially cause the bars to rotate about the pivots at the moment but are not actually generation any kinetic movement yet.
+In this section, **moment** refers to the force that could potentially cause the bars to rotate about the pivots at the moment but are not actually generating any kinetic movement yet.

 On the other hand, **torque** refers to the actual force that causes the bars to rotate about the pivots.